venumigihansa/venumigihansa/README.md

 - Building intelligent systems that solve real-world challenges
 - Collaborating on open-source and research-driven projects
 - Exploring the intersection of embedded systems and AI
-- Seeking internships in AI, ML, CV, or IoT domains
+- Seeking internships in Computer Vision, Machine Learning,  or IoT domains

 ---